 “This is to reach out to those who overdosed,” Deegan said.
 “To try and get them to turn their lives around, give them an opportunity to get into recovery and join us, and be happy, joyous and free.”

 A number of others shared there stories while being surrounded by peers.
 The stories were taken in by representatives from various recovery centers, numerous city officials and loved ones of the recovering addicts.
+For those in need of professional help, resources like counseling league city can offer guidance and support throughout the recovery process.

 “There is not a lot of hope out there right now,” McCraw said.
 “It’s like a hopeless situation and we need to get involved to build the community back up.”